CloudLabsAI-Azure/Microsoft-AVD-Digital-STU/Demo03.md

 # **Demo 3: General walk through of Azure Resources (Demo)**

-## **Networking and Azure Active Directory Domain Services overview**

 >**More Information:**
->In this demo, we will walk through the Azure networking and Active Directory Domain Services setup.
+>In this demo, we will walk through the Azure resources that are setup for this Secure Research Environment.

 1. Connect to the Desktop of the DSVM if not already connected.